 Instructions

-- Lay 3 long pieces of wax paper out on the counter.
+- Lay a few pieces of wax paper out on the counter.
 In a medium bowl, combine the powdered sugar, cornstarch, water, syrup and extract together until smooth.
 Divide the mix into three separate bowls.

 - Add red food coloring to one bowl and combine until desired color is reached.
 Repeat with the green food coloring in the second bowl and leave the 3rd bowl as is.
 The mixture will be thick but you will able to pipe it.